intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Logs.md

 # Logs
 ---

-Logs are produced through the Logger framework which provides a wrapper over _Stackdriver_'s multiple APIs (`Logging`, `Error Reporting`, `Tracing`)
+Logs are produced through the Logger framework which provides a wrapper over _Stackdriver_'s multiple APIs: `Logging`, `Error Reporting`, `Tracing`.

 It decouples the parts which make up the logging process and makes these independently configurable and extensible.
 - Output (`appenders`)
 - Content (`verbosity`)
 - Coverage (`statements`)

-The Logger is aware of which environment it is running in, and looks up configurations for the environment at startup.
+The Logger is aware of which environment it is running in, and at startup looks up configuration details for the environment in which it is running.

 ## configurables
 Logger configurations are stored in these artefacts: